Anti-Raid/serenity/README.md

 The following is a full list of features:

-- **builder**: The builders used in conjunction with models' methods.
-- **cache**: The cache will store information about guilds, channels, users, and other data, to avoid performing REST requests.
-If you are low on RAM, do not enable this.
-- **collector**: A collector awaits events, such as receiving a message from a user or reactions on a message, and allows for responding to the events in a convenient fashion.
-Collectors can be configured to enforce certain criteria the events must meet.
 - **client**: A manager for shards and event handlers, abstracting away the work of handling shard events and updating the cache, if enabled.
-- **framework**: Enables the framework, which is a utility to allow simple command parsing, before/after command execution, prefix setting, and more.
 - **gateway**: A Shard, used as a higher-level interface for communicating with the Discord gateway over a WebSocket client.
 - **http**: Functions providing a wrapper over Discord's REST API at a low